Water-fuelled car: Garrett electrolytic carburetor

+Malcolm Vincent's water powered car

+In 1973, Malcolm Vincent, of Nelson, New Zealand, was the star of a four-minute newsreel about his claim to have invented an engine powered by water.
+He had fitted a prototype to a car and said he's driven hundreds of miles at speeds up to 60 miles an hour.
+Vincent told the reporter that the engine works on a hydraulic principle, using an ordinary electric starter to give it an initial thrust.

 Stanley Meyer's water fuel cell

 At least as far back as 1980, Stanley Meyer claimed that he had built a dune buggy that ran on water, although he gave inconsistent explanations as to its mode of operation.
 In some cases, he claimed that he had replaced the spark plugs with a "water splitter", while in other cases it was claimed to rely on a "fuel cell" that split the water into hydrogen and oxygen.
 The "fuel cell", which he claimed was subjected to an electrical resonance, would split the water mist into hydrogen and oxygen gas, which would then be combusted back into water vapour in a conventional internal combustion engine to produce net energy.
 Meyer's claims were never independently verified, and in an Ohio court in 1996 he was found guilty of "gross and egregious fraud".
 He died of an aneurysm in 1998, although conspiracy theories claim that he was poisoned.